MylesTym/MylesTym.github.io/_posts/2025-08-27-Analyzing-Servicemember-Financial-Complaints.md

 # ![Seasonal Trends](/assets/images/posts/complaint-analysis/complaint_seasonal.png)

 ### 2. Product and Issue Frequency
 - The most common products associated with complaints include mortgages, credit cards, and vehicle loans or leases, servicemember or not.
-Therefor are the three products our analysis focuses on.
+Therefore are the three products our analysis focuses on.
 - Issue frequency analysis reveals that servicemembers are more likely to report problems related to loan servicing, payment processing, and account transfers compared to the general population.

 # ![Issue Types](/assets/images/posts/complaint-analysis/complaint_type.png)